JavierCavalli/clothing-ecommerce-app-react/README.md

-E-commerce website built with React, Redux, Styles-Components, SCSS, FireBase and Stripe, i created this website as a project that included several technologies in order to have a template to work with future clients.
+E-commerce website built with React, Redux, Styled-Components, SCSS, FireBase and Stripe, i created this website as a project that included several technologies in order to have a template to work with future clients.
 The website includes a Login that allows you to login with both Google or FireStore(FireBase) db.
-Items Are added to the store with a firebase collection.
+Items Are added to the store with as a firebase collection.
-Stripe is enabled as paying methoc (testing only)
+Stripe is enabled as paying method.

-## Built With:

-1. React
-2. Redux
-3. SCSS
-4. FireStore
-5. Stripe
-6. Styled Components
+The styles are a mix of Syled components and scss.
+State management is done with Redux.

 ## Demo: